lee-lindley/PdfGen/README.md

 # PdfGen.sql

-PdfGen extends and enhances (replaces) the *as_pdf3.cursor2table* functionality with respect to colunn headers and widths, plus the ability to capture a column page break value for the page_procs callbacks, and go to a new page when the break-column value changes.
+PdfGen extends and enhances (replaces) the *as_pdf3.cursor2table* functionality with respect to column headers and widths, plus the ability to capture a column page break value for the page_procs callbacks, and go to a new page when the break-column value changes.
 Everything is implemented using the *as_pdf3* public interface.